krishanukumar/krishanukumar.github.io/about_me.md

 Prior to my PhD, I worked on numerical simulations of centrifugal atomization to estimate powder size distribution, incorporating phase change into the model.
 The numerical results were validated against experiments conducted using high-speed imaging.
 This work was carried out under the supervision of [Prof. Sabita Sarkar](https://sites.google.com/smail.iitm.ac.in/sabita) at **IIT Madras**.

+## Projects
+** An analytical approximation of the wall-jet in a moving stream